-List 3153, No. 16.
-Fencing vacant lots on block bounded by Ninetieth and Ninety-first streets, First and

-List 3153, No. 16.
-Fencing vacant lots on block bounded by Nineiteth and Ninety-first streets, First and Second avenues.
+List 3153, No. 15.
+Fencing vacant lots on block bounded by Ninetieth and Ninety-first streets, First and bounded by Ninetieth and Ninety-first streets, First and Second avenues.

 List 3154, No. 17.
 Laying a crosswalk across One Hundred and Twenty-third street, at its easterly intersection with Lenox avenue.